mathematiCode/job-listings-fem/README.md

 ### What I learned

 I learned a lot about breaking a website up into to components and how to manage state across those components.This was also tricky for me to do the CSS to get the drawer to cause everything else to translate to the right and handle the mobile view.
+I also refactored this after I learned how to use context to separate the state logic from the components by keeping almost all of the functions that update the state variables inside of the context providers.

 ### Continued Development